 As a group, vultures are the most threatened birds in the world – many populations are under pressure and some species are facing the very real risk of extinction.
 Adding this to their ecologically important role increases the importance of conserving them.
 The International Vulture Programme (IVP) is a multi-partner initiative that focuses efforts on the research and conservation of vultures.
 The IVP is made up of a series of projects in southern Africa and south Asia and, as has been the case since the beginning of the IVP, these are to a large extent supported by IVP Funding Partners.

-The IVP focuses efforts on the research and conservation of the following six vulture species:
+The IVP focuses efforts on the research and conservation of the following eight vulture species:

-Project aims: To preserve and improve the conservation status of two Critically Endangered vultures in Pakistan and to develop a post-diclofenac field programme for potential reintroductions.
+Project aims: To preserve and improve the conservation status of three Critically Endangered vultures in Pakistan and to develop a post-diclofenac field programme for potential reintroductions.

 Project aims: To research the biology and ecology of four tree-nesting vulture species; develop and implement conservation outcomes for these species in southern Africa.